Booli/OctoPrint-ActionTriggerPlugin/README.md

 =============================

 Plugin for OctoPrint that handles serial commands send out by the printer.
+These action triggers should be manually added to your firmware if you want to use this add-on.
 Basic handler code is:

 ---